 If stains on white underwear are making it difficult for a woman to complete the clean days, a specific halachic question should be asked.

-Reusable white cloth pantiliners are permissible during the clean days, and are halachically similar to white underwear.
-Disposable pantiliners are a matter of debate.
-Our site’s halachic supervisor permits them when a woman wears them for her comfort (to absorb discharge) or in some cases when staining might interfere with counting the clean days.
+Reusable white cloth pantyliners are fully permissible during the clean days, and are halachically similar to white underwear.
+Disposable pantyliners are a matter of debate.
+Our site’s halachic supervisor permits them when a woman wears them throughout her cycle for her comfort, and in some cases when staining might interfere with counting the clean days.

 During the shivah neki’im, a woman performs a series of internal examinations (bedikot), to verify that the bleeding has not recurred and to establish her awareness of the seven days.
 She should do two bedikot each day, one upon arising in the morning (any time after dawn, but preferably after sunrise), and one in the afternoon, before sunset.

 If she forgets one bedikah, or even both, on days 2-6, she may continue counting.
 In some cases, when the examinations present difficulties, a halachic authority may instruct a woman to omit some examinations, depending on her particular circumstances.